Openfax/slate/source/index.html.md

 The Openfax Cloud Fax API is designed to allow developers quick and easy access to global facsimile services.
 With Openfax's fax APIs you can:

-* Send a single fax document to a single location
+* Send a single fax document to a single location.
-* Send a single fax document to many locations (fax broadcast)
+* Send a single fax document to many locations (fax broadcast).
-* Send a customized fax document to many locations based on a Microsoft DOCx template (mail merge broadcast)
+* Send a customized fax document to many locations based on a Microsoft DOCx template (mail merge broadcast).
-* Configure inbound fax numbers
+* Configure inbound fax numbers.
-* Receive a fax to your email, cloud storage on AWS S3, or webhook postback
+* Receive a fax to your email, cloud storage on AWS S3, or webhook postback.

 ##Account & API Key